Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1942:

-Marathon is listed in Convoy HX 181 from Halifax to the U.K. in March-1942.
+She's now listed in Convoy HX 181 from Halifax to the U.K. in March-1942.
 Acanthus, Eglantine and Potentilla are named among the escorts.
 Marathon arrived Bowling on Apr.
 2, proceeding to Ardrossan the next day.
 A little over a week later she joined Convoy OS 25, voyaging in ballast from Clyde to Baytown in station 55.
 The Norwegian Arthur W. Sewall, Elin K and Sandanger are also listed in this convoy, which originated in Liverpool on Apr.
 12 and had Freetown as its final destination, so Marathon parted company to proceed to her destination in Texas, where she arrived on May 7.
-More information on the OS convoys is available at the external link provided in the Voyage Record.
-She returned to the U.K. again in Convoy HX 194 from Halifax in June (Torvanger was sunk), and the following month we find her, together with Heranger, Laurits Swenson, Montevideo, Norheim, Skiensfjord, Stiklestad and Thorshov, in the westbound North Atlantic Convoy ON 109*, which originated in Liverpool on July 3 and arrived Halifax on the 18th; Marathon, however, was bound for New York, where she arrived on July 17, having joined from Clyde - see Page 3.
+More information on this convoy is available via the external link provided in the Voyage Record.
+Her subsequent movements are shown on Page 2, while convoy info can be found in the table above.
+She returned to the U.K. again in Convoy HX 194 from Halifax in June (Torvanger was sunk - follow the link for details), and at the beginning of July we find her, together with Heranger, Laurits Swenson, Montevideo, Norheim, Skiensfjord, Stiklestad and Thorshov, in the westbound North Atlantic Convoy ON 109*, which originated in Liverpool on July 3 and arrived Halifax on the 18th; Marathon, however, was bound for New York, where she arrived on July 17, having sailed from Clyde July 3, according to Page 3.
 On Aug.
-23 that year she can be found in the Halifax-U.K. Convoy HX 204, subsequently joining the westbound Convoy ON 130*, which also had Acasta, Don, James Hawson, Lago and Mathilda in its ranks (originated in Liverpool Sept.
+23 that year she can be found in the Halifax-U.K. Convoy HX 204, later returning across the Atlantic with Convoy ON 130*, which also had Acasta, Don, James Hawson, Lago and Mathilda in its ranks (originated in Liverpool Sept.
 12, arrived New York Sept.
 30).
-That year was rounded off by heading back across the Atlantic in Convoy HX 218 from New York on Dec.
+Having made voyages to Curacao and Trinidad, she returned to New York, joining Convoy HX 218 from there on Dec.
 5, bound for Manchester, station 53.

 * The ON convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.